gustavklopp/pypiano/README.md

 Pygame

-Python 3.x
+Python 3.x, but Python 2.x should work also

 ## Using it:

-`python python_keyboardpiano.py`
+`python pypiano.py`

-You can type using a AZERTY keyboard.
+You can also type using a AZERTY keyboard:
+`python pypiano.py azerty`

+(QWERTY is default so the automatic value is `python pypiano.py QWERTY`).
-The name of the key to type are indicated bellow the key itself (with the music note) For QWERTY keyboard, I will implement that if there are people interested with this project (not difficult)
+The name of the key to type are indicated bellow the key itself (with the music note)

 ## Known Bugs:

-After some times, the sound seems stop!
-You can always type on your keyboard but without effects and can't close the program!

-I'm trying to solve it...
+None for the moment...
+Don't hesitate to report issues!

 ## Contributors

 If you have some suggestions, critics, problems to make it work in your special configuration, I can (or try..) help!

+Thanks to the pygame-users group for the help! (see: http://www.pygame.org/wiki/info) Especially Michael and Sam for solving bad FPS!

 ## License